programmingashram/scss-tutorial/README.md

       "bg-white" : white
   );
 </code>

-> 3. use your global variables by using maping
+> 3. use your global variables by using maping.

 <code>
       background-color: map.get($backgrounds, "bg-black");
 </code>